harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 #### About Me
 Hello!
 I’m Junseo Lee, also known as Harris.

-I received my bachelor’s degree in Electrical and Electronic Engineering from [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.do), fully supported by the [Hyundai Motor Chung Mong-Koo Scholarship](https://www.hyundai-cmkfoundation.org/en/main).
+I received my bachelor’s degree in Electrical and Electronic Engineering from [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.do), fully supported by the [Hyundai Motor Chung Mong-Koo Foundation](https://www.hyundai-cmkfoundation.org/en/main).
 I am currently fulfilling my mandatory national service through an alternative program, working as a research scientist in theoretical quantum computing.

 Since my undergraduate years, I have been part of the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University, initially as a research assistant and now as a research associate, continuing my work with the group.
-For more details, you can find my CV [here](/assets/pdf/CV.pdf).
+For more details, you can find my [<b>CV</b>](/assets/pdf/CV.pdf).

 <b>Contact:</b> For collaborations or research discussions, feel free to reach out at:<br>
-📧 harris (dot) [first name, all lowercase] (at) gmail.com
+📧 <code>harris (dot) [first name, all lowercase] (at) gmail.com</code>

 You can also find me on [LinkedIn](http://www.linkedin.com/in/harris-quantum), [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko), and on [X (formerly Twitter)](https://x.com/harris_junseo).